K3WLBUDDY/K3WLBUDDY.github.io/about.md

 permalink: /about/
 ---

 I'm a final year CS Student at SRM University.
-Here you'll find my thoughts on Machine Learning and Computer Graphics
+You will not find dank memes here.
+Just some random thoughts.